mrajo/metalsmith-summary/README.md

 ## Usage

-This module exports two functions: `init` and `print`. `init` should be the first plugin used by Metalsmith to initialize the timer. `print` should be the last plugin used before the `build` action.
+This module exports two functions: `init` and `print`. `init` should be the first plugin used by Metalsmith to initialize the timer. `print` should be the last plugin used before the `build` action. `print` accepts two optional arguments (`template`, `printfn`).
+Either one can be omitted but must be in this order when both defined.

+`template` overrides the default output string.
+Use placeholders in the string to replace them with data from Metalsmith. `${files}` is replaced with file count and `${time}` is replaced with number of seconds to execute Metalsmith build.

 By default, `print` uses `console.log`, but this can overridden by passing in a function that accepts a single string argument.

 ```js